Loading course content...

 text-underline-offset: 4px;

 }This seems like a lot of work for just a decorative line.
-Luckily, CSS offers a shortcut, text-decoration, which allows you to define the type, style, thickness, and color simultaneously.
+Luckily, CSS offers a shortcut, text-decoration.
+It allows you to define the type, style, thickness, and color simultaneously.

 It follows the syntax shown below: